MRLintern/StokesianFlow/README.md

 * The `Eigen C++ Template Library` for the `Linear Algebra`; version used: `3.4.0`.
 * `CMake` for building the software etc.
 * Knowledge of `Applied Mathematics`; e.g. `FEM`, `Numerical Linear Algebra & ODEs/PDEs`.
-* `matplotlib-cpp`.
-This will be used for plotting the `Velocity Profile` once the software has been made more modular.

 ## Eigen Library